erdemyesilcicek/erdemyesilcicek/README.md

 # 💫 About Me:
-👨🏻‍💻 I’m a Junior Kotlin Developer.
+👨🏻‍💻 I’m a Junior Mobile Developer.

 ## 🌐 Socials: